Haribabu-g/Nandighosh_Landing_Page/README.md

 ## 🚀 Live Demo
-Check out the live demo: [Fresh Haven Landing Page] 🔗(https://fresh-haven-landing.vercel.app/)
+Check out the live demo:  🔗(https://nandighoshlandingpage.netlify.app/)
  (opens in a new tab).